FelipeMarcelino/zettelkasten/20200929213228-three_keys_to_language_learning.md

     gaps.
   - **Phrase Book**: A book for people visiting a foreign country, listing useful expressions in the language of the country together with their equivalent in the visitor's own language.
   - **Frequency Dictionary**: A dictionary with the most used words for a language.
-  - **Pronounciation Guide**: It teaches you how pronounce the words and IPA sounds.
+  - **Pronunciation Guide**: It teaches you how pronounce the words and IPA sounds.
   - **Bilingual and monolingual dictionary**: As it said.

 Backlink: